CRPS Awareness Day Nov.6 (Worldwide)

 CRPS Awareness Day Nov 2, 2016

 In 2016 we marked CRPS Awareness Day by bringing in Neil Pearson founder of Life Is Now who spoke towards the causes of CRPS and complex pain.
 He also spoke about effective pain management through self-care.
-We also marked the day by recognizing the Province of Saskatchewan’s Proclamation of Nov 2 as CRPS Awareness Day.
+We also marked the day by officially announcing the Province of Saskatchewan’s Proclamation of Nov 2 as CRPS Awareness Day.

 All of the days activities were held at Wascana Rehabilitation Facility here in Regina.
 Along with the days events we viewed the film “Trial by Fire” by documentary film maker, celebrity chef, and advocate for CRPS Charles Mattocks.
 Over the last few years I have been lucky enough to get to know him, and the story behind why he is so passionate in advocating for CRPS.
 The film follows his own mother who was diagnosed with CRPS, and her journey in living with the disease.
 At the same time he follows the lives of a few others affected by this disease.

 CRPS Awareness Day 2017

 2017 was a huge success growing in size from the previous year.
 We had a least 50 physicians in attendance with the balance of the guests being friends, family, and caregivers.
 There were 155 guests in all, up from 75 the previous year.
 We even had guests in attendance from the Province of Alberta.
 The theme for this year was “Breaking Down Barriers & Making Relationships.
 This really was an opportunity for everyone right from the patient to the physician to come together and learn from one another.
 We also wanted patients and caregivers from across the Province of Saskatchewan to come together and have the opportunity to form relationships with one another so that they could develop support networks with one another.